ivangfr/kubernetes-minikube-environment/user-event-sourcing-kafka/README.md

   > ./uninstall-services.sh
   > ```

-  It will install `MySQL`, `Cassandra`, `Zookeeper`, `Kafka`, etc. This process can take time because it involves pulling service's docker images and starting them.
+  It will install `MySQL`, `Cassandra`, `Zookeeper`, `Kafka`, etc. This process will take time because it involves pulling service's docker images and starting them.

-- Check the status/progress of the service installation
+- Watch the status/progress of the service's installation
   ```
-  kubectl get pods --namespace dev
+  kubectl get pods --namespace dev --watch
   ```

 ## Install applications